 This publication (and any material sourced from it) should be attributed as:

-Department of Agriculture, Fisheries and Forestry (2012) Provisional final import risk analysis report for fresh ginger from Fiji.
+Department of Agriculture, Fisheries and Forestry (2013) Final import risk analysis report for fresh ginger from Fiji.
 Department of Agriculture, Fisheries and Forestry, Canberra.
 CC BY 3.0.

 Cataloguing data